Wealdstone F.C.: Title win and the National League (2019–present)

 On 18 January 2024, Maynard and Saunders left their roles at Wealdstone to join League Two side Notts County.
 Eight days later, then St. Albans City manager David Noble was named as Maynard's successor.
 His tenure saw only 2 league wins in 15 games, leaving the club in 20th and only above the relegation zone on goal difference.
 73 days after his appointment, Noble was relieved of his duties after a 4–0 loss away to relegation rivals Boreham Wood.
 First team coach Sam Cox took charge for the remainder of the season.
 He guided the team to 3 wins from their last 5 games, finishing in 16th and 4 points clear of Boreham Wood in 21st.

 In May 2024, former Walsall and Shrewsbury boss Matt Taylor was announced as manager.
 This was coupled with the news that the club would transition to a hybrid training model for the 2024–25 season.
 On 2 November 2024, Wealdstone made the FA Cup second round for the first time since 1983–84, after beating League Two side Grimsby Town 1–0.
-They were drawn against League One side Wycombe Wanderers but lost 2–0 in front of a record crowd of 3,534 at Grosvenor Vale.
+They were drawn against League One side Wycombe Wanderers but lost 2–0 in front of a then record crowd of 3,534 at Grosvenor Vale.
 In January 2025, with the club sat 21st in the league, Taylor left to join Solihull Moors.
 Neil Gibson was appointed as his replacement four days later.
 Wealdstone began the final day of the season in the relegation zone, however a 3–1 win over FC Halifax Town, combined with Dagenham & Redbridge only drawing with Solihull Moors, saw the club stay up by a point.
 Gibson subsequently departed by mutual consent.

 In June 2025, Sam Cox was reappointed as manager on a permanent basis.
+Despite a positive start, he was relieved of his duties on 22 February 2026, following a run of one win in 13 league games.
+Gary Waddock was subsequently appointed as manager.
+On 28 March, the club faced Marine in the FA Trophy semi-final, in which a stoppage time goal from Micah Obiero clinched the club's first trip to Wembley Stadium since 1985 in front of a record Grosvenor Vale crowd of 4,000.
+The final saw Wealdstone lose 4–2 on penalties against Southend United, after the game ended 0–0 in normal time.